schmidtwmark/qnd/presentations/day3.md

 Ask the user to choose an operation using `input`
 Add, subtract, multiply, divide

-Use `if, elif, else` to perform that operation
+Use `if, else if, else` to perform that operation

 ---

 # Bonus

-- Allow user to specify the name OR the symbol ("add" or "+")
 - Add Exponents (**)
 - What happens if you divide by 0?
+  - Can we protect against dividing by zero?